 Spend Five Minutes Planning

 Jot a quick outline — your main point and three or four sub-points.
 Even five minutes of structure stops you stalling mid-paragraph.
 Keep any sources or notes open so you are not searching while the clock runs.
+This is where knowing how to write 1000 words in an hour becomes your most powerful academic skill.

 Write in Focused Sprints